 Persistent irritation or inflammation in your gums can make it difficult to chew, speak, or enjoy your favorite foods.
-Pericoronitis, the swelling of gum tissue, occurs when molars or wisdom teeth erupt, in patients with poor dental hygiene, if food or other debris becomes caught in soft tissues, and when other infections are present.
+Pericoronitis, the swelling of gum tissue, occurs when molars or wisdom teeth erupt.

-In some cases, pericoronitis is indicative of an underlying dental problem.
-Gum pain and swelling are considered emergencies when accompanied by a fever, intense pain, difficulty with chewing or biting, and swelling that extends to other regions of the mouth, jaw, or neck.
+Gum pain and swelling are considered emergencies when accompanied by a fever, intense pain, difficulty chewing or biting, and severe swelling.

 A tooth abscess may cause:

 - Swelling in the jaw, gums, or neck.